rceman/repodex/plan.md

 ## 1) Goals and constraints

 ### Goals
-- Deterministic, reproducible indexing for TS/TSX projects.
+- Deterministic, reproducible indexing for TS/JS and Go projects.
 - Fast candidate retrieval (postings-based) and bounded snippet fetching.
 - A robust `serve --stdio` mode suitable for long-running agent sessions.
 - Safety: do not allow reading files outside the indexed root; avoid symlink escapes.